If you were a child who didn’t like dinosaurs, please raise your hand. Then, stop lying. Every kid who ever existed loved dinosaurs.

 Congratulations, Myst, go buy some lottery tickets!

-Given that it has become something of a punchline for boring and uneventful games, it can be difficult to acknowledge the impact Myst had on the industry.
+Given that it has become something of a punchline for boring and uneventful games, it can be difficult to acknowledge the impact Myst had on gaming.
 Myst wasn’t the first CD-ROM game, nor the first point-and-click adventure game (even from that year – Return to Zork and The Journeyman Project beat it to the punch).
 It was the most accomplished, though, and the most technically stable given all the music and video flying around, and it hit at exactly the right moment.

 Rolling Stone declared Myst to be “a breakthrough” and “as close to virtual reality as we’ve come.”
 The Village Voice went as far as calling it “one of those works that irrevocably changes the parameters of an artform, multimedia’s equivalent of Don Quixote or Sgt.
 Pepper’s.”